Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 prohibited.[@FourSeasons loc.
 4261] Wild game such as boar and deer were not
 included: either they escaped the imagination of the Emperor, or they were too important as food sources for commoners.

-> [!todo]
->
-> Deer is associated with bush clover but instead we have a boar?
-But also deer are renowned for being separated from their lovers...

 ### <span lang="ja">8月</span>